gaurv-dev/gaurv-dev/README.md

 ## 🏆 Achievements & Milestones

 - 🥇 Won **Smart India Hackathon (SIH)** at the college internal round level
-- 💼 Working as a **Developer Intern**, applying Spring Boot & MongoDB in real-world projects
+- 💼 Working as a **Developer Intern**, contributing to real-world production codebases
 - 🧩 Consistently solving DSA problems to strengthen problem-solving fundamentals
 - 📘 Built a strong foundation in **CS fundamentals** — DSA, OOP, DBMS, and OS